box/box-python-sdk-gen/docs/legal_hold_policy_assignments.md

 ### Arguments

 - policy_id `str`
-  - The ID of the legal hold policy
+  - The ID of the legal hold policy.
 - assign_to_type `Optional[GetLegalHoldPolicyAssignmentsAssignToType]`
   - Filters the results by the type of item the policy was applied to.
 - assign_to_id `Optional[str]`